hobler/imsil-gui/README.md

     variable arrays.
 It contains methods to get their state, expand/collapse them, add/delete rows, track their values and set them accordingly as well as the general logic for their layout.
+-	`target_frame.py`: Frame containing region edit frames.
+Used in the Main Window to edit the regions.

 #### `input_file_generator_v3/UI/widgets`:
 -	`ShowAdvParButton.py`: this class was used to separate and toggle basic